signife/anki-helper/README.md

 ### Card Design Did Not Update

-1. Edit `js/templates.js`
+1. Edit `js/templates.js` or `js/app.js`
 2. Hard-refresh the browser
 3. Click **Create recommended Anki setup** again
-4. Check the note type templates in Anki
+4. Check the note type templates and styling in Anki

+### Ruby Furigana Does Not Appear

+Check:

+- `expressions` and `examples` contain HTML ruby tags, not Markdown
+- The app stores `Expressions` and `Examples` with the ruby-aware list renderer
+- The back template includes the furigana toggle script
+- You clicked **Create recommended Anki setup** again after changing templates or CSS

 ## Privacy